shawnferry/HOL7712-gitbook/setup/steps.md

-# Getting to know the environment
+# Getting to Know the Environment

 We are working in a terminal window for this lab using the Vim editor.
 The steps are performed in a terminal that very closely matches the screenshots used in this document.
 The appearance of your system should be close to those shown here.

-## Change to root's home directory
+## Change to root's Home Directory

 1. All commands in the setup steps are executed from root's home directory. \/root